DataDog/documentation/content/en/notebooks/_index.md

 ## Template gallery
 From the [Template Gallery][3], see ready-to-use templates which you can create new notebooks from.
 Templates include an Incident Response postmortem, an Incident Report, and SLO Specification.
 You can also create a new custom template to build reusable notebook structures.

-## Version History
+## Version history
-From a notebook click on the cog icon in the top right corner of the page and select the **Version History** option in the menu to open the Version History side panel.
-Use this feature to preview, restore, or clone your notebook version history.
-See the [Version History guide][4] for more information.
+From a notebook, click the **Configure** icon and click **Version history** to open the Version History side panel.
+You can preview, restore, or clone your notebook's version history.
+For more information, see the [Version History guide][4].

 ## Notebook configuration